 Writers know how much of themselves are melded into the characters they create — much here, only a little there.
-Maggie, whose distinctive voice drives Backwater, owes a lot to another solitary girl rambling the woods, simultaneously lost and found between the wonders of the natural world and the books she carried everywhere.
+Maggie, whose distinctive voice drives In the Lonely Backwater, owes a lot to another solitary girl rambling the woods, simultaneously lost and found between the wonders of the natural world and the books she carried everywhere.

 I grew up in New York State, near the headwaters of the Allegheny River.
 My parents owned fields and woods that I knew well before I learned to read.
 I fished with my dad, and wandered a patch of old-growth forest.
 Books sustained me — Twain, Poe, Shakespeare, and Tennyson from the home library, nature guides, and A Girl of the Limberlost with another rural girl exploring on her own.
 Like Maggie, I brought back my finds and interpreted them, generally to amused interest but sometimes ridicule.